 - Enroll for credit in the MTP seminar series, CHSC 7730, Topics in Health Services Research, offered September – April (3 credit hours).
 This course is offered approximately every other Monday morning for the fall and every other Wednesday for the winter academic term.

-- Take at most two additional courses through the Department of Community Health Sciences.
-These include: i) CHSC 7320, Organization and Finance of the Canadian Health Care System, and ii) one of CHSC 7310, Epidemiology of Health Care, or CHSC 7300, Health Policy and Planning.
+- Take at most one additional courses through the Department of Community Health Sciences.
+This includes: i) CHSC 7320, Organization and Finance of the Canadian Health Care System.
 Course descriptions can be found on the right side of this page.